Open-Systems-Pharmacology/docs/part-5/db_extraction-physiological-parameters.md

 ### Extract time-varying parameters of interest programmatically

+A parameter is classified as 'time-varying' within the database if its value changes corresponding to different entries in the 'Age' column.

-For the current case study (postpartum population), a parameter is considered 'time-varying in the Db when the following condition is met:
+In the context of this exemplary case study (focused in the postpartum population), a parameter is classified as 'time-varying' when the following condition is met:

--   More than one entry is available for the attribute 'Age' in the interval [30,31]
+-   There is more than one record of the parameter in the database for the attribute 'Age' in the interval [30,31]

 This type of condition can vary according to the case study, and the code should be adapted accordingly.